dojo/docs/developer/design/loader/edit1.rst

 Alias Modules
 =============

 It is possible to create an alias from one module to another.
 An example of when module aliasing might be needed is the common ``text`` plugin, which loads a text resource through the plugin API (see `Plugins`_).
 RequireJS defined this module early on, and several libraries depend on the module as defined by RequireJS.
 Dojo's implementation, while 100% compatible with RequireJS's implementation, is smaller and contains more features.
-It is possible to simply alias Dojo’s text module like this:
+It is possible to simply alias Dojo's text module like this:

 .. code-block :: javascript